AguaClara/Textbook/Sedimentation/Sed_Design_Solution.rst

 Diffusers
 =========

-1:
-~~

-We will start our design of the sedimentation tank by considering the diffusers.
+**We will start our design of the sedimentation tank by considering the diffusers.**

  - Calculate the maximum velocity of water leaving the diffuser based on the maximum head loss.
 Assume that the majority of head loss is the kinetic energy of the flow exiting the diffuser slot (this assumption will be checked later).
 Assume K=1.